Classical electron radius: Discussion

 The cross section for scattering of x-rays from electrons is of the same order of magnitude as the classical electron radius.
 On the other hand, electron–electron scattering shows no deviations from Coulomb's law in measurements, even at very small distances.
 Consequently, electrons are considered point charges in modern theories.

 The classical electron radius appears in the classical limit of modern theories as well, including non-relativistic Thomson scattering and the relativistic Klein–Nishina formula.
 Also, $r_\text{e}$ is roughly the length scale at which renormalization becomes important in quantum electrodynamics.
 That is, at short-enough distances, quantum fluctuations within the vacuum of space surrounding an electron begin to have calculable effects that have measurable consequences in atomic and particle physics.

 The classical electron radius is related to the historical development of the theory of electron spin.
 A mechanically spinning electron with the classical electron radius and the observed angular momentum of the electron would have a tangential velocity exceeding the speed of light.
-This issue lead Ralph Kronig to not publish his theory for fine structure of atomic spectra in 1925; George Uhlenbeck and Samuel Goudsmit published their version the same year and are credited with discovering electron spin.
+This issue led Ralph Kronig to not publish his theory for fine structure of atomic spectra in 1925; George Uhlenbeck and Samuel Goudsmit published their version the same year and are credited with discovering electron spin.
 Modern quantum field theory is used to model electron spin.